Outlander author 'honoured and excited' to attend 'landmark' Glasgow event

 “Huge opportunities have opened up for me since I was first cast as Gwyllyn the Bard in Outlander.

-"I am looking forward to the conference which will bring all the many disciplines at the University of Glasgow together to look at Outlander from an educational and academic perspective.”

-Keynote speakers for the conference are Dr Diana Gabaldon, Professor Murray Pittock, Dr Katherine Byrne, and Professor Sir Geoff Palmer.
+Keynote speakers also include; Professor Murray Pittock, Dr Katherine Byrne, and Professor Sir Geoff Palmer.

 Professor Pittock, University of Glasgow Pro Vice-Principal, will speak about Culloden drawing on his ground-breaking book on the battle, a crucial starting point for Outlander; Professor Sir Geoff Palmer, who is a pioneering human rights activist, will speak on the debates around Scotland and slavery; and Dr Byrne, of Ulster University whose expertise is in Television Studies, hones in on key themes depicted in the series, including medicine and sexual violence.